ani-poroorkara/PlaylistGenerator-using-Genetic-Algorithm/README.md

 # Playlist Generation Using Genetic Algorithm

+## v2.0
+### Features
+1. Add an interactive page that can be run.
+2. Interactive UI.
+3. Amazing Experience.

+## v1.0-Final
 Create a playlist using Genetic Algorithms with Python DEAP library.
 This model can generate a playlist taking your music files as input and generate either a text file containing the list or merge the entire list into a single music track.